The Rio-Antirrio Bridge was opened on August 7, 2004 one week before the opening of the 2004 Summer Olympics in Athens.

 The study also noted that the bridge has already had a positive effect on property values in the northern region, which has led to a significant rise in land prices.
 This has given added value to an area that had been largely underdeveloped, attracting investment.

-Traffic flows have also benefited immensely from the addition of the Charilaos Trikoupis Bridge.
+Traffic flows have also benefited immensely from the creation of the Charilaos Trikoupis Bridge.
 It not only connects two major motorways, the Ionian Odos and Olympia Odos, but transport connections between Epirus and Aitoloakarnania have been greatly improved, as well.

 Before the construction of the new span, Aitoloakarnania had basically been almost completely cut off from the rest of the country.